 Three decades ago, you couldn't go anywhere in West London without hearing the name Eddie Davenport.
 The cool-kid millionaire who wore Armani suits and drove the latest BMW, Davenport wasn't like the other rich kids in town.
 Though he came from a respectable, upper-middle class background, he wasn't a chinless sloan with a trust fund.
-Davenport was a self-made success in the new economy, a Thatcherite enigma and social icon who epitomised the entrepreneurial spirit of the 1980s.
+Davenport was a self-made success in the new economy, a Thatcherite enigma, and social icon who epitomized the entrepreneurial spirit of the 1980s.
 What's not to like about that?

 I'd been tasked to shoot Tatler-style party portraits: round-faced girls and their barbered partners showing dimples to the lens.
 Some hope.
-Even if I could find a couple sober enough to smile for the camera I would have to step over hundreds of teenagers dry humping and snogging on the carpeted floors.
+Even if I could find a couple sober enough to smile for the camera I would have to step over hundreds of teenagers dry humping and making out on the carpeted floors.
 What photographer could resist that underfoot temptation?

-Pretty soon the Gatecrasher Balls became a £250,000 per annum money train.
-But Eddie, always the centre of attention, presumably had a motive for staging them other than profit.
+Pretty soon the Gatecrasher Balls became a £250,000 ($375,000) per annum money train.
+But Eddie, always the center of attention, presumably had a motive for staging them other than profit.
 The girls from the most notable families in the land were at every party, and despite all those 1980s fears about AIDS and dying of ignorance in a cesspit of your own making, people weren't anywhere near as restrained as they were told they should be.

 Of course, all good things come to an end.
-For me, it was the Country Ball held at Littlecote House one week after the Hungerford Massacre – one of the worst shooting atrocities in English history, when Michael Ryan went on a rampage and shot dead 16 people – in 1987.
+For me, it was the Country Ball held at Littlecote House one week after the Hungerford Massacre—one of the worst shooting atrocities in English history, when Michael Ryan went on a rampage and shot dead 16 people—in 1987.
 The turnout there was the lowest of the season.

-Every season, however, brings a fresh crop of venturesome, hormonally-raging boarding school kids, and the Gatecrasher parties limped along for another couple of years.
+Every season, however, brought a fresh crop of venturesome, hormonally-raging boarding school kids, and the Gatecrasher parties limped along for another couple of years.
 Then the taxman came to talk to Davenport about not paying VAT on ticket sales.
 Davenport said it was just a misunderstanding and he was a kid who didn't know what he was doing.
 The jury didn't buy it.
 The judge sent him down for nine months in November of 1990, before an appeal led to a suspended sentence.
 At 24, this was Eddie's first custodial sentence for fraud.
 The second would come 21 years later, in 2011, after he was found guilty of advance fee fraud and sentenced to seven years and eight months in prison, before being released in May of 2014 on grounds of ill health.

 That's the rise and fall of the Gatecrasher Balls.
 Fantastic.
 Fun.
 Unprecedented.
 Still remembered with affectionate shock and awe.
 Will Eddie Davenport make another comeback?
-In the years between the Gatecrasher heyday and now, he has been a property magnate and sex party host, but he won't have lost that eagle eye for an opportunity.
+In the years between the Gatecrasher heyday and now, he has been a property magnate and sex party host, but he hasn't lost that eagle eye for an opportunity.
 As for the people in these pictures, they are probably all parents by now.
 If Davenport were to reboot the Gatecrasher Balls, they would be advised to lock up their daughters.
 And their sons, too.